CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_03_Implementing_failover_clustering.md

 ## Exercise 2: Configuring a failover cluster

+In this exercise, you will be configuring a failover cluster, which will include connecting to the iSCSI targets, initializing the disks, and creating the cluster itself.

 ### Task 1: Connect clients to the iSCSI targets

+In this task, you will be connecting to the iSCSI target hosted on SEA-DC1 from both SEA-SVR1 and SEA-SVR2.
+This will involve adding target mappings and establishing iSCSI connections using PowerShell.

 1. To mount the iSCSI disks on **SEA-DC1**, from **SEA-SVR2**, in the **Windows PowerShell** window hosting PowerShell Remoting session to **SEA-DC1**, enter the following commands, and after entering each command, press Enter: